jsware/able-buttons/README.md

-// Identify which buttons you are using... using Button = AblePullupClickerButton; // Using clicker pull-up button.
+// Identify which buttons you are using... using Button = AblePullupClickerButton; // Using clicker pull-up button. using ButtonList = AblePullupClickerButtonList; // Using the clicker pull-up button list.

 #define BUTTON_PIN 2 // Connect button between this pin and ground.
 Button btn(BUTTON_PIN); // The button to check.